alexazhou/VeryNginx/readme.md

 ###Update VeryNginx / OpenResty

-Over time, VeryNginx own will evolution, and can also supported new version of OpenResty.
-New version of verynginx might support some new features or fixes some old bug.
-If you want to update locally installed VeryNginx, you just need pull latest code from github to local, and run following command:
+Over time, VeryNginx own will evolve, and can also support newer version of OpenResty.
+New version of VeryNginx might support some new features or fix some old bugs.
+If you want to update locally installed VeryNginx, you just need pull the latest code from github to local, and run the following commands:

 ```
 #Update VeryNginx